leaderlearnings/leaderlearnings.github.io/_drafts/2022-01-15-how-i-brought-my-really-old-macbook-back-to-life.md

 ### Chrome OS - CloudReady

 As I was looking for a low demanding operating system, Chrome OS seem to be a good choice too.
 However Chrome OS is available only for OEMs.
 [CloudReady](https://www.neverware.com/freedownload#home-edition-install) is the solution, a Chrome OS build for the public.
 I got more excited when I found that Macbook2,1 used to be officially supported and was recently [decertified](https://cloudreadykb.neverware.com/s/article/End-of-Support-for-Intel-3rd-Generation-GPUs).
+Maybe it still works :)

 ## Getting things done